Skip to main content

 Conversion from Oxycodone Hydrochloride and Acetaminophen to Extended-Release Oxycodone

-The relative bioavailability of Oxycodone Hydrochloride and Acetaminophen Tablets or Oral Solution compared to extended-release oxycodone is unknown, so conversion to extended-release oxycodone must be accompanied by close observation for signs of excessive sedation and respiratory depression.
+The relative bioavailability of Oxycodone Hydrochloride and Acetaminophen Tablets or Oral Solution compared to extended-release oxycodone is unknown, so conversion to extended-release oxycodone may lead to increased risk of excessive sedation and respiratory depression.

 Titration and Maintenance of Therapy

 Individually titrate ENDOCET to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving ENDOCET to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see WARNINGS].
+Continually reevaluate patients receiving ENDOCET to assess the maintenance of pain control, signs and symptoms of opioid withdrawal, and other adverse reactions, as well as reassessing for the development of addiction, abuse, or misuse [see WARNINGS].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

 If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the ENDOCET dosage.
-If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+If after increasing the dosage, unacceptable opioid-related adverse reactions are observed (including an increase in pain after dosage increase), consider reducing the dosage [see WARNINGS].
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

 Safe Reduction or Discontinuation of Oxycodone Hydrochloride and Acetaminophen Tablets and Oral Solution